 Some other resources to assist you in making arrangements for your stay during the festival:

 DC Lofty - www.dclofty.com.
-Dorm style "boutique" accomodations in the Convention Center neighborhood, a quick bus ride or nice walk from Farragut Square Neighborhood.
+Dorm style "boutique" accomodations in the Convention Center neighborhood.

-- Youth Hostel - www.hiwashingtondc.org.
-The DC hostel is Metro-accessible and has a reputation for safety and cleanliness.
+Youth Hostel - www.hiwashingtondc.org.
+The DC hostel is Metro-accessible,

-We highly recommend taking Metro, DC's subway and bus system.
-All festival sites are within easy walking distance of the Metro.
-See our Getting Around page for some helpful tips on using Metro.
-Check out the GreenEventsGuide.org for ideas on how to keep your Split This Rock footprint as small as possible.
-We hope to be able to provide assistance for those with mobility needs.
-Please let us know if you have a need by contacting us at firstname.lastname@example.org or 202-787-5210.
+We highly recommend taking Metro, DC's subway and bus system and have prioritized securing Festival venues that are within a short walk of the Metro.
+See our Getting Around page for helpful information on using Metro.
+We are developing options and resources to support people who may find distances between venues to be a hardship.
+Please let us know if you have an accommodation request by contacting us at firstname.lastname@example.org or 202-787-5210.